fazal-e-haq/Flutter-Apps/README.md

 # Flutter-Apps

-A collection of small Flutter applications demonstrating fundamental concepts of Flutter development, including widgets, state management, navigation, and basic CRUD operations.
+A collection of small Flutter applications demonstrating fundamental concepts of Flutter development, including widgets, state management, navigation.
 These projects are ideal for beginners to intermediate Flutter developers who want hands-on practice.

 ---